shireenkmanch/Random-Set-Neural-Networks/README.md

 my_path = '/add/your/path/here'
 ```

 For large-scale models, check the 📂*models* directory.
-For pre-trained models, check the 📂*pretrained_models* directory.
+For pre-trained models, run the *pretrained_models.py* file.

 ### **4️⃣ Evaluation**
 Use the **eval.ipynb** notebook to